woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode8.md

 **Molly**: Yes?

-**Philip**: I have three tonsillectornies set for Friday with Dr.Earl.
+**Philip**: I have three tonsillectomies set for Friday with Dr.Earl.

 **Molly**: Yes?

-**Philip**: I need to fit a fouth operation into his schedule.
+**Philip**: I need to fit a fourth operation into his schedule.
 And...I know you can do it.

 **Molly**: Who's the patient?